 Changing Your Air Filter Is Important – Here’s Why.

-Change your air filter every season
+Change your air filter frequently

 Your HVAC system uses an air filter to help keep the air it circulates throughout your home clean.
 While there are many different types of filters available on the market today, they all perform the same function – removing debris from the air as it flows through your furnace and air conditioning system.